6: Submit a Letter of Intent

 - Length of the due diligence period

-The letter of intent (LOI) is commonly drafted by the buyer if they’re a private equity firm or other institutional buyer (e.g., family office, search fund, etc.), while we commonly draft the LOI if the buyer is an individual or smaller company.
-If we prepare the LOI on your behalf, the basic terms need to be outlined in the Term Sheet before we draft the LOI, then you’ll have the opportunity to review the LOI before it’s presented to the seller.
+We commonly draft the LOI if the buyer is an individual or smaller company.
+The buyer commonly drafts the LOI if they’re a private equity firm or other institutional buyer (e.g., family office, search fund, etc.).
+If we prepare the LOI on your behalf, the basic terms need to be outlined in the Term Sheet before we draft the LOI, and then you’ll have the opportunity to review it before it’s presented to the seller.

 Contingencies

-The LOI will contain a list of contingencies the parties will attempt to resolve before closing occurs.
+Even though the LOI we draft is non-binding, for the sake of clarity, it will contain a list of contingencies the parties will attempt to resolve before closing occurs.
 These can include the buyer obtaining approval for a license, securing bank financing, or numerous other contingencies.

 LOI vs. the Purchase Agreement

-The LOI doesn’t contain the necessary language to complete closing, but it does allow both parties to commit to the essential terms so they can begin due diligence and work toward preparing the purchase agreement.
-The LOI is replaced by the purchase agreement prior to closing.
+The LOI doesn’t contain the necessary language to complete closing, but it allows both parties to commit to the essential terms so they can begin due diligence and work toward preparing the purchase agreement.
+The LOI is superseded by the purchase agreement at, or prior to closing.
 Remember, you’re not committed to the transaction until the due diligence period has concluded and all contingencies have been resolved.

 - Earnest money deposit, if applicable